nanoframework/nanoframework.github.io/content/building/build-esp32.md

             CLR_EE_DBG_EVENT_BROADCAST( CLR_DBG_Commands_c_Monitor_Message, realStringSize, temporaryStringBuffer, WP_Flags_c_NonCritical | WP_Flags_c_NoCaching );
         }
 ```

    Or simply:

 ```cpp
         CLR_EE_DBG_EVENT_BROADCAST( CLR_DBG_Commands_c_Monitor_Message, 12, "Hello World!", WP_Flags_c_NonCritical | WP_Flags_c_NoCaching );
 ```

-4. The boring part: rebuild and re-flash firmware and your program.
+- **Step 4**: The boring part: rebuild and re-flash firmware and your program.
-5. Start debugging in Visual Studio and keep eye on it's debug output window.
+- **Step 5**: Start debugging in Visual Studio and keep eye on it's debug output window.
    You will get your messages there when the related temporary code gets executed!
-6. Iterate steps 2-5 till you find out what you were interested in.
+- **Step 6**: Iterate steps 2-5 till you find out what you were interested in.
-7. Do not forget to remove all those temporary code blocks before you accidentally commit it!
+- **Step 7**: Do not forget to remove all those temporary code blocks before you accidentally commit it!